-In this 2015 edition there are no practice guidelines included for obstetric and vascular ultrasound examinations, echocardiography or for ultrasound of the breast.
+In the 2015 edition and the subsequent Revison 1 in December 2016, there are no practice guidelines included for obstetric and vascular ultrasound examinations, echocardiography or for ultrasound of the breast.

 Early pregnancy and obstetrics

 Ultrasound practitioners are referred in particular to publications from the national fetal anomaly screening programmes, the Royal College of Obstetricians and Gynaecologists (especially their Greentop Guidelines), the Fetal Medicine Foundation, the Association of Early Pregnancy Units, British Society of Gynaecological Imaging, the International Society of Ultrasound in Obstetrics and Gynaecology and the National Institute of Health and Clinical Excellence (NICE).